International day dedicated to the memory of the victims of the Holocaust

 Rabbi Olivier Kaufman,

-Ladies and gentlemen, the survivors of the Holocaust,
+Ladies and gentlemen, the survivors of the Shoah,

 Ladies and gentlemen

-75 years ago, on this very day, in the early morning of January 22, 1945, the last executioners, the last guards left the camp of Auschwitz II, said Birkenau.
+75 years ago, on this very day, in the early morning of January 22, 1945, the last executioners and guards left the Auschwitz II camp, known as Birkenau.

-On January 17 and 18, they had led with them on the snowy roads, by polar temperatures of -20°C, more than 70,000 powerless, malnourished, wounded Jewish deportees who had miraculously survived until then.
+On 17 and 18 January they had taken with them to the snowy roads, in polar temperatures of -20 °C, more than 70,000 Jewish deportees without strength, malnourished, wounded who had miraculously survived until then.

-They abandoned without heating and food nearly 7,000 sick people, too weak to leave.
-The Soviets were 100km away, the cannons rumbled.
+They gave up without heating and food nearly 7,000 sick people, too weak to leave.
+The Soviets were 100km away, the guns rumbled.

-The writer Primo Levi, one of those who stayed at the camp, writes in "If it’s a man" on the date of January 17:
+The writer Primo Levi, one of those who stayed at the camp, wrote in "Si c'est un homme" on January 17:

-It was 75 years ago, on January 22, the last SS had fled.
-Auschwitz-Birkenau no longer had guards.
+It was 75 years ago, on 22 January, the last SS had fled.
+Auschwitz-Birkenau no longer had any guards.

-The barked orders, the howls in the night, the barking of dogs, the endless calls, the screeching of trains, the cries of mothers and children who are dragged away, the crackling of ovens had become silent.
+The barked orders, the howls in the night, the barking of dogs, the endless calls, the squealing of trains, the cries of mothers and children who have been torn off, the crackling of the ovens had become silent.

-The Nazi executioners, in their flight of cowards, left behind them the largest killing factory ever designed and operated by man.
+The Nazi executioners, in their cowardly escape, left behind the largest killing plant ever designed and operated by man.

-960,000 Jews, men, women, children, infants, old people from all over Europe, including nearly 70,000 Jews from France, including twelve members of my family, were murdered at Auschwitz-Birkenau.
-20,000 Gypsies were also gassed there per whole family.
+960,000 Jews, men, women, children, infants, and elderly people from all over Europe, including nearly 70,000 Jews from France, including twelve members of my family, were murdered at Auschwitz-Birkenau.
+20,000 Gypsies were also gassed per family.

-On January 27, 1945, the date chosen for the commemorations of the International Day dedicated to the memory of the victims of the Holocaust, the Soviets discovered Birkenau.
+On 27 January 1945, the date chosen for the commemorations of the International Holocaust Remembrance Day, the Soviets discovered Birkenau.

-They discovered him, they did not release him.
+They discovered him, but did not release him.

 Here is how Primo Levi notes their arrival:

-'January 27.
-The Russians arrived as Charles and I were transporting Somorgyi a few miles away.
+«January 27.
+The Russians arrived while Charles and I were transporting Somorgyi some distance away.
 He was very light.
-We reversed the trolley on the gray snow.”
+We reversed the stretcher on the gray snow.”

 I always look up to the clouds of Auschwitz-Birkenau, like this last Sunday when with the Shoah Memorial we accompanied Anne Hidalgo, the Council of Paris and some mayors of the arrondissements of Paris.